MerginMaps/docs/src/gis/snapping/index.md

 [<QGISPluginName />](../../manage/plugin-sync-project/) provides three snapping options:
 - *No snapping* - snapping is not enabled (default)
 - *Basic snapping* - features are snapped to the vertices and segments of vector features in the project
-- *Follow QGIS snapping* - uses the snapping preferences defined in the Snapping toolbar in QGIS
+- *Follow QGIS snapping* - uses the snapping preferences defined in the QGIS project

 ## Basic snapping